Guidance for Web Developers

 IT Policy 1210 was last revised in 2009.
-Transitioning from Revision 1 to Revision 2 of IT Policy 1210 means moving from version 1.0 to version 2.0 of WCAG.
+Transitioning from Revision 1 to the current Revision 2 of IT Policy 1210 meant moving from version 1.0 to version 2.0 of WCAG.
 Three documents are available to help you with this shift:

 Most websites that conform to WCAG 1.0 will not require significant changes in order to conform to WCAG 2.0, and some may not need any changes.

 Federal Section 508 Electronic and Information Technology Accessibility Standards, Web-based intranet and internet information and applications (36 CFR § 1194.22)

 Section 7.1.2 of IT Policy 1210 requires conformance to the Federal Section 508 Electronic and Information Technology Accessibility Standards, Web-based intranet and internet information and applications (36 CFR § 1194.22).
 These Standards have a very useful guide as supporting material.

 Besides adhering to the provisions specified in section 7.1 of IT Policy 1210, best practices for web developers include the following.